4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #
 The perfect cocktail is play with the repos: blackarch + manjaro or arch distro based with pr1v8 DNS's from Parrot Security OS, instead of use your ISP and google, with Round Robin feature.
 #
-Just lookup for installedthe below needed files at
+Just lookup for needed files at
 #
 https://github.com/4k4xs4pH1r3/blackarch/tree/master/docs
 #